Immersion in Hawaiian Culture and History on a visit to Oahu

 At 6:15, a person blowing a conch shell “blowing of Pu” drew our attention to the “pit” ceremony.
 This started the official luau.
 As we gathered around the pit, two people hoisted the pork out of a bed of hot coals, stones, and ti leaves using the handles of a wire mesh.
 They circled the pit with the presentation and entertained the crowd with anecdotes of Hawaiian customs.
 They explained that leaves from the fragrant ti plant distinguishes kalua pork from other hardwood smoked pork.
 Vital to ancient Hawaiians, the ti leaves were used for all sorts of things.
 In addition to adding flavor to food, Hawaiians used them for roof thatching, wrappings for cooking foods, cups, plates, hula skirts, leis, and rain capes.

 Performers at a luau are masters of the art of ancestral storytelling through hula dancing and other ancient practices.
 As we feasted, artisans preformed ancestral Hawaiian hula, Samoan fire dance, Tahitian otea and the Maori haka.
-The movements of the dancers told the story of their ancestors who voyaged over 2000 miles to reach the Hawaiian Islands.
+The movements of the dancers conveyed the story of their ancestors who voyaged over 2000 miles to reach the Hawaiian Islands.
 Koa (warrior) demonstrated lua, a fierce traditional style of fighting.
 The performers bantered with an eager audience as the spirit of aloha imperceptibly embraced the crowd.

 Getting Around Oahu

 Waikiki Trolley Hop-On Hop-Off is the best way to travel with offers of a 1, 4, and 7 Day(s) All-Lines Pass.
 This gets you to Diamond Head, Pearl Harbor, Sea Life Park, Waikiki, Bishop Museum, and more.
 The drivers are very knowledgeable and friendly, eager to share information about Hawaiian customs and folklore.
 We noticed our driver using the “hang loose” hand gesture to other drivers.
 He explained that he was thanking the other driver for letting him maneuver in and out of traffic.
-The same hand symbol as hang loose is referred to as shaka, and like many Hawaiian words, has more than one meaning, kona.
+The same hand symbol as hang loose is referred to as shaka, and has more than one meaning.
 It can indicate solidarity, serve as a symbol in greeting, or simply a friendly gesture to say thank you.
 We rode all six lines of the Waikiki Trolley from the convenient downtown Waikiki hub location.
 Check for special offers while you’re there.
 We bought a day pass and got the next day included free.

 Motor coach tours with experienced guides takes in a good portion of the Island of Oahu.
 They are usually out all day and the cost will includes lunch.
 We set this up with the concierge at the hotel.
 The concierge is always our first stop after settling into a hotel.